-- 1.2.
-The fundamentals for having a homelessness service which has the smallest possible gap between total costs and what can be reclaimed in the form of housing benefit are: - To do as much as possible to prevent people becoming homeless. - To be as robust as possible in assessing homelessness cases for relief and main duty within the statutory time frame - To avoid the use of hotel and B&B accommodation as much as possible - To procure good quality property on the best possible terms via long term leases rather than weekly or nightly arrangements - To ensure that claim for housing benefit is maximised - To have an effective discharge strategy to move people out of temporary accommodation - To have access to sufficient property at affordable rents to move clients into so they then become responsible for their own costs. - 1.3.
+The fundamentals for having a homelessness service which has the smallest possible gap between total costs and what can be reclaimed in the form of housing benefit are:

+- To do as much as possible to prevent people becoming homeless. - To be as robust as possible in assessing homelessness cases for relief and main duty within the statutory time frame - To avoid the use of hotel and B&B accommodation as much as possible - To procure good quality property on the best possible terms via long term leases rather than weekly or nightly arrangements - To ensure that claim for housing benefit is maximised.

+- To have an effective discharge strategy to move people out of temporary accommodation - To have access to sufficient property at affordable rents to move clients into so they then become responsible for their own costs.

 Some of these tasks are harder than others particularly preventing evictions and securing long term accommodation which people on benefit can afford.

-Slough has historically failed to be really effective in all these areas. - 1.4.
+Slough has however historically failed to be really effective in all these areas.

+- 2.1.
 Slough's geographical position on the edge of London means that the Council has experienced very high levels of increase in homelessness and therefore demand for temporary accommodation as the London housing market remains overheated.
-Having slightly lower property prices while enjoying good public transport connections to London, also means London Boroughs secure accommodation and place households in Slough which reduces available supply and inflates rental prices in Slough. - 1.5.
+Having slightly lower property prices while enjoying good public transport connections to London, also means London Boroughs secure accommodation and place households in Slough which reduces available supply and inflates rental prices in Slough. - 2.2.
 The primary cause of homeless presentations is eviction from the private rented sector caused by landlords looking to increase rents or deciding to leave the rental industry (90% of UK landlords are micro businesses).
-Most people accepted as statutorily homeless are on benefits and struggle to pay market rents.

-- 1.6.
-Moving people out of temporary accommodation means in most cases, finding them permanent accommodation whose rent is at or close to the housing benefit cap or helping them into employment so they can pay market rent. - 1.7.
+Most people accepted as statutorily homeless are on benefits and struggle to pay market rents. - 2.3.
+Moving people out of temporary accommodation means in most cases, finding them permanent accommodation whose rent is at or close to the housing benefit cap or helping them into employment so they can pay market rent. - 2.4.
 Slough has traditionally under budgeted for homeless services and been poor in processing cases, reconciling benefit claims and procuring properties for temporary accommodation.
 It has also struggled to recruit suitable staff.
-This placing it at an extremely vulnerable position as the number of presentations rose rapidly and rental prices increased. - 1.8.
-In the Autumn of 2024, the Council identified a significant problem as it emerged the Council had lost track of 500 temporary accommodation cases so had been understating its budget position and the resulting benefit gap loss.
-A £10m budget pressure occurring because the Council was being charged for 500 clients it was not collecting housing benefit for. - 1.9.
+This placing it at an extremely vulnerable position as the number of presentations rose rapidly and rental prices increased. - 2.5.
+The most significant problem that emerged was that the Council had lost track of 500 temporary accommodation cases so had been understating its budget position and the resulting benefit gap loss.
+A £10m budget pressure occurring because the Council was being charged for 500 clients it was not collecting housing benefit for. - 2.6.
 The Council had also traditionally failed to ensure it was procuring good quality, well maintained and good value properties to use for temporary accommodation.
-Not carrying out sufficient checks on either properties or landlords. - 1.10.
+Not carrying out sufficient checks on either properties or landlords. - 2.7.
 The Council has also historically not looked to procure move on accommodation for temporary accommodation clients and to discharge them into the private rented sector where possible.
-JEH was used for this purpose at one point, but further acquisitions stopped in 2020. - 1.11.
+JEH was used for this purpose at one point, but further acquisitions stopped in 2020. - 2.8.
 Slough's own stock of municipal housing is small (6000 homes) and is heavily oversubscribed.
-Maximum possible use is now being made of this to discharge TA clients but there are legal limitations to this and the number of vacant properties that become available is small. - 1.12.
-To get a view of the size of the challenge Slough faces as of 19th September 2025, key numbers were: - 1,038 homeless cases for which duty accepted, - 685 cases still being assessed - 200 new applications a month - 20 new acceptances a month - 7 families in B&B - 140 other clients in B&B - 1.13.
-This has led to: - Forecast TA spend of £34.8m p.a. - Shortfall in housing benefit claimed - £22m p.a. - 1.14.
-This is compounded by £8.34m of rent (primarily Housing Benefit) to be claimed for current tenants and £5.7m of rent (again primarily Housing Benefit) to be claimed for former tenants; a considerable amount of which may not be recoverable.
-At present, the Council has over 300 clients for whom a benefit claim has not been made though these are being processed as a priority.
+Maximum possible use is now being made of this to discharge

+TA clients but there are legal limitations to this and the number of vacant properties that become available is small.